 The 2019 program also featured geological mapping and prospecting.
 The mapped area of the QFP corresponds to a magnetic high in the 2019 survey.
-Other magnetic highs located north of this are un explained and hidden by glacial cover.
-Ground magnetics are shown on Figure 5.
+Other magnetic highs located north of this are un explained and hidden by overburden and are circled in yellow on the following map:

 The 2019 soil sampling program identified copper and gold soil anomalies within (copper) and around (copper, gold) the inferred area of the QFP.
 Anomalies are along the eastern and southern boundaries of the map unit.
 Two correlated sets of results standout, copper-cadmium and gold-arsenic-bismuth-tellurium (Table 6).

 Examination of the data shows cadmium, bismuth and tellurium results are very close to the detection limits for these elements.
 Therefore their results are not plotted.
 Results for gold, copper and arsenic are plotted with results for gold contoured at 5ppb, copper 100ppm and arsenic at 10ppm.
 Gold forms discrete anomalous areas around the historical trenches and the eastern portion of the QFP.
 Copper anomalies are found within the QFP and along it’s southern margin.
 Arsenic shows a very broad zone along the southern and eastern portions of the QFP.
 These element correlations are consistent with those found in epithermal/mesothermal or a high level porphyry system.